it-tinyangel/JS-core-The-Array-cleaning-the-Array-removing-duplicates-from-the-Array-use-Set-and-forEach/README.md

-# JS-core-The-Array-cleaning-the-Array-removing-duplicates-from-the-Array-use-Set-and-forEach
-Module 3.
+# Module 3.
 JS Core.
 Lesson 10.
 Test 4.

-The Array.
+# The Array.
 Array cleaning.
 Removing duplicates from the Array.

-Using the `Set()` constructor &amp; the `forEach()` method of Array.
+The removeDuplicates(arr) function takes an array arr and returns the array from which the duplicates were removed, case ignoring.
+Using the `Set()` constructor and the `forEach()` method of Array.